sanmai/gmopg/README.md

 // ... same as above
 ```

+One should use the above method of payment if they're getting the venerable error E61040001.

 ## Transaction details

 Now you naturally want to load transaction details for the current payment.